How to optimise your CRO strategy for commerce sites

 Optimise your best-performing blog posts

-If you’ve been blogging over a lengthy period, the chances are some of your blog posts will out-perform others.
+If you’ve been blogging for a lengthy period, the chances are some of your blog posts will outperform others.
 Regardless, this should be reviewed every so often as blog posts are a great opportunity for conversion rate optimisation.